 Uncorked, New York

 The Ritz-Carlton isn’t the only establishment serving diamonds.
-The $10,000 Vodka Martini at New York tapas bar Uncorked contains a custom diamond engagement ring.
+The $10,000 Vodka Martini at New York City tapas bar Uncorked contains a custom diamond engagement ring.
 But it does require a 72-hour advance consultation with jewellery designer (and co-owner of the establishment) Andy Goetz.

 Club 23, Melbourne, Australia

 On February 7, 2013, Joel Heffernan of Club 23 set a new Guinness World Record for the most expensive cocktail with his Winston, named, of course, for Winston Churchill.
 (It goes for 12,500 Australian dollars).
 The recipe features two jiggers of Croizet Cognac that dates back to 1858, which the bar normally sells for $6,000 a shot.